 (1) Only one price, the cheapest possible Second class price, will be shown per departure.

-(2) You need to click on that price to access other types of ticket, including upgrades to First Class (and Business Class when available) - and for the sleeping options on overnight trains.
+(2) You need to click on that price to access other types of ticket, including First Class (and Business Class when available) - and for the sleeping options on overnight trains.

 (4) You can add a return ticket to your booking, once you have completed the journey details for travelling one way.